Healthy Homes Assessment Mornington

 Home Assessments Mornington for Rental Properties

-There are numerous things to check during a house review to determine if your rental property is in compliance with the minimum requirements of the Healthy Homes Standard.
-A few examples are:
+There are a variety of things to be able to examine during an house inspection to determine whether your rental property is in compliance with all the basic requirements of Healthy Homes Standards.
+There are a few examples:

 • Does the house has enough ventilation, including extractor fans?

-The consequences of not having an Healthy Home with regard to regulations under the Residential Tenancies Act and consequently getting on the wrong side of an Tenancy services ruling could be significant for property managers and landlords.
-For expert assistance, get in touch now and schedule your rental property home assessment.
+The consequences of not having an Healthy Home with regard to The Residential Tenancies Act and consequently being in the wrong of a tenant services ruling can have a significant impact for property managers and landlords.
+For expert guidance, contact us today and book your rental property house assessment.

 home assessments for rental properties